- Who is the PNC?

 –The MIF is a required first step in the process of identifying candidates.
 It requires that specific information be provided and answers to narrative questions be developed.

 –To draft the MIF, the PNC drew on numerous sources of information including the Mission Study Report, Dream Team statements, and Presbytery data.

 –The PNC conferred with Personnel, Session, and COM for review and input.

-Can the interim be considered as a candidate for the next installed pastor?
+Can the Interim Senior Pastor be considered as a candidate for the next installed pastor?

 The PNC will continue to perform a wide search and interview process; the liaison will explain the rationale.